-In addition to Loló’s margarita, which may be enjoyed with tequila or mezcal, you’ve got to go all in on their tacos.
+In addition to Loló’s margarita, which may be enjoyed with tequila or mezcal, you’ve got to go all in on their flavorful tacos.
 Favorites include the taco tropical with panko shrimp on jicama tortillas, as well as the classic fish tacos with tempura fried cod and habanero aioli.

 Location: 974 Valencia St, Mission District

-These square sourdough pizzas have some of the most creative toppings ever and go amazingly with their extensive craft beer options.
+These square sourdough pizzas have some of the most creative toppings ever and go amazingly with extensive craft beer options.
 Popular menu items are the Mapo Tofu Pizza with Tokyo turnips and sichuan peppercorns, the clam chowder pizza, and the cheesy garlic monkey bread.

 - 553 Divisadero St, Alamo Square